 Australia is home to so many different varieties of reptiles.
 A lot of them live around your house, and possibly in your own backyard!
 Taking a creature from the wild and keeping it in captivity, like a habitat inside your home, is not always best for the animal.
-And depending on where you live, it may even be illegal unless an adult files the necessary permits. read information here
+And depending on where you live, it may even be illegal unless an adult files the necessary permits.
+Obtaining a birth certificate apostille.
+Apostille documents.

 However you can keep reptiles that you obtain through a pet store or other reputable source.
 In fact, reptiles make great pets for kids!
 For example, unlike dogs reptiles do not need to go outside to use the bathroom.
 Also unlike furry pets, reptiles do not need routine shots meaning that trips to the veterinarian are unlikely.
 Keep reading for more information about why reptiles make great pets!